The importance of logging

 React on Fatal/Panic logs immediately!

-When to use Error logs in Go
+When to use error logs in Go

 Error level is for real errors, errors that you do not expect to get, errors that must be immediately taken into account and handled.
 For example if the request in database failed with syntactic error or missing table or some essential component had broken.
 Error logs are just like fatal and panic levels should be sent to different monitoring instruments (like Sentry) for immediate warnings to most productively use available resources.